beethovenxfi/sonic-staking/README.md

 ## SFC

 Staking on Sonic is done via the Special Fees Contract (SFC) as per this [repo](https://github.com/Fantom-foundation/opera-sfc).
 The contracts in this repository are implemented against [this commit](https://github.com/Fantom-foundation/opera-sfc/tree/8c700e0ef1224cdb29e8afed6ea89eacdfba9dd7).

-A brief description of functions used by the LST contract are presented below.

 ### Epochs